 Her writing wasn’t just on particular feminist themes.
 She wrote a wholes series of books on European countries (see below) and her science fiction novel, Theodore Savage: A Story of the Past or Future (Leonard Parsons, 1922) is about a future war which destroys London and brings Britain back to superstitious barbarism.
 It was also published in 1928 in new, amended and remodelled edition as Lest Ye Die by Jonathan Cape.

-In 1931, in a similar vein to our dinner, her friends held a celebratory dinner for her at the Florence Restaurant, an Italian restaurant on Rupert Street in Soho, famously frequented by Oscar Wilde and entertaining Pietro Dorando, the 1908 marathon runner (the one who didn’t quite make the finishing line).
+In 1931, in a similar vein to our dinner, the Old Vic and her friends held a celebratory dinner for her at the Florence Restaurant, an Italian restaurant on Rupert Street in Soho, famously frequented by Oscar Wilde and entertaining Pietro Dorando, the 1908 marathon runner (the one who didn’t quite make the finishing line).
 Speeches all round with Cicely quipping that she was the only one who didn’t get a formal invitation but thought she would drop in anyway.
 This photograph taken by the now defunct society photography agency Lenare sums up the atmosphere.
-Lady Rhondda is standing towards the back on the left
+Lady Rhondda is standing towards the back on the left.

 The Vote, The Guardian and the Yorkshire Post all gave this dinner good coverage, leaving us with an excellent summary of the many dimensions of Cicely’s life which earned her the respect of her contemporaries – and given the theme of our website The Dinner Puzzle, it is fun to report on this similar event for this remarkable network of women.
 Two dinners for the price of one.